top of page

 STEP 1 - Core Stability

 Before dancers begin block work (or if their struggling with block work), they should first make sure that they have adequate core stability (trunk, abdominal and pelvic control).
-Here are a few recommendations from our YouTube channel and full length videos from the Target Training Online Institute of exercises to help with this:
+Here are a few recommendations.
+For challenging, full length videos from the Target Training Online Institute of exercises to help with this:

 • Core Stability Video